Bassin de Cap-Ferret - excellent September weather for people and grapes! Sunday, the 21st September 2014

 Haut Brion/La Mission Haut Brion

-On the day of my visit, Merlot harvest at Haut Brion has already been going on for several days.
+On the day of my visit, the Merlot harvest at Haut Brion has been going on for several days.
 Merlot grapes looked great!
-Tradition wise, I tasted last bottled vintage here in red and white, which meant 2011 one this time.
+Tradition-wise, I tasted the last bottled vintage here in red and white, which meant the 2011 one this time.

 Reds:

-Le Clarence de Haut Brion, the second wine of Haut Brion was fruity, round, a bit vegetal and finished a bit dry, and finished with a smooth fruity finish.
+Le Clarence de Haut Brion, the second wine of Haut Brion, was fruity, round, a bit vegetal, finished a bit dry, and finished with a smooth fruity finish.
 87p.
-La Chapelle de La Mission Haut Brion, the second wine of La Mission Haut Brion had better intensity and depth with longer finish.
+La Chapelle de La Mission Haut Brion, the second wine of La Mission Haut Brion, had better intensity and depth with a longer finish.
 88p.
-La Mission Haut Brion had La Clarte de Haut Brion (white wine) had a very aromatic nose of acacia, lemongrass, apple and same flavours on the palate, fine acidity, balance and fruity aftertaste.
+La Mission Haut Brion had La Clarte de Haut Brion (white wine) had a very aromatic nose of acacia, lemongrass, and apple and the same flavors on the palate, fine acidity, balance, and fruity aftertaste.
 88p.
-La Mission Haut Brion tasted a bit closed with tannin up front, no doubt however that it will come back with more to offer.
+La Mission Haut Brion tasted a bit closed with tannin upfront; however, it will come back with more to offer.
 93-94p.
-Haut Brion had more of everything and was in the whole better wine than La Mission.
+Haut Brion had more of everything and was better wine than La Mission.
 94p.

 Whites:

-La Carte de Haut Brion was fresh with flavours of lemongrass and acacia, touch of grapefruit, nice acidity and intensity.
+La Carte de Haut Brion was fresh with lemongrass and acacia flavors, a grapefruit touch, and nice acidity and intensity.
 90p.
 La Mission Haut Brion white displayed splendid intensity of acacia flower and green apple, splendid balance, complexity and acidity, fine elegance and sophisticated touch.
 Beautiful wine.
 95-96p.
 Haut Brion white had more intensity and concentration than LMHB.
 Great acidity.
-Oozed of class.
-Less elegant and less finesse here than in LMHB, but had more richness and depth.
+It oozed class.
+Less elegant and had less finesse here than in LMHB, but it had more richness and depth.
 97p.

 Nairac

-At the time of my visit (22nd September) harvest didn't start yet, there was the cleaning of bad grapes in bunches at vines and waiting time for botrytis to show up in the vineyard.
+At the time of my visit (22nd September), harvest still needed to start; there was the cleaning of bad grapes in bunches at vines and waiting time for botrytis to show up in the vineyard.
 It'll be late harvest in 2014.

-2012 showed aromatic scent of grapefruit and acacia honey, nice intensity and acidity and nice complexity.
+2012 showed the aromatic scent of grapefruit and acacia honey, with nice intensity and acidity, and complexity.
 Lighter than usual.
 90p.

-2011 had petrol on the nose, big range of botrytised flavours like grapefruit, lemon peel, pineapple and pear.
-Distinguished, rich and long on the palate with great sweetness, acidity and graceful aftertaste.
+2011 had petrol on the nose big range of botrytised flavors like grapefruit, lemon peel, pineapple, and pear.
+It was distinguished, rich, and long on the palate with great sweetness, acidity, and graceful aftertaste.
 Silky texture.
 Very impressive wine.
 94+p.

 2010 seemed to be slightly less intense and less rich than 2009.
-Seemed a tad closed at the moment (September 2014).
-Stunning wine anyway.
+It seemed a tad closed at the moment (September 2014).
+Stunning wine, anyway.
 95+p

-2009 had very impressive nose of sweet pineapple, peach and apricot, stunning richness, acidity, balance and length.
+2009 had a very impressive nose of sweet pineapple, peach, and apricot, with stunning richness, acidity, balance, and length.
 Very long honeyed aftertaste which went on and on.
-More open now than closed 2010.
+More open now than closed in 2010.
 Exceptional wine.
 96p.

-1996 had toffee aroma and smell of shoe polish, brown sugar, candied apricots.
+1996 had a toffee aroma and smell of shoe polish, brown sugar, and candied apricots.
 Well-aged wine with fine structure and nice complexity.
 92p.

 Raymond Lafon

-At the time of my visit (22nd September), harvest wasn't yet started.
-Jean-Pierre Meslier told me, that 2014 grapes looked extremely promising.
+When my visit (22nd September), harvest still needed to be started.
+Jean-Pierre Meslier told me that 2014 grapes looked extremely promising.

 2011 - aromatic with acacia honey, sophisticated, long, great intensity of aromas (mango, honey melon) and great acidity.
 Very long honeyed aftertaste.
 Excellent effort for the vintage.
 95+p.

-2009 - petrol, elegance, refined, great intensity of botrytised flavours, excellent balance and sweetness, fabulous complexity, balance and length.
+2009 - petrol, elegance, refinement, great intensity of botrytised flavors, excellent balance and sweetness, fabulous complexity, balance, and length.
 Exceptional wine.
 96+p.

-Visits which took place after Voyage de Presse described above
+Visits that took place after Voyage de Presse described above

 Thursday the 25th September 2014